knowing how to How To Tell If An Oriental Rug Is Valuable is vital in making a shopping decision.

 IS THE ORIENTAL RUG HANDMADE?

-Oriental rugs are hand-knotted or hand-woven, it is not machine-made.
+Oriental rugs are hand-knotted or hand-woven, it is not machine-made is an ideal way to How To Tell If An Oriental Rug Is Valuable.

 The best way to identify this feature is to look for irregularities in color, tufts and warps at the rug’s back.